Full Barbarian Class Guide for 5e

 5th level

-This feature allows you to attack twice instead of once during a single Attack action.
 Essentially, this doubles your damage per turn, which is a huge spike to receive at 5th level.
 Many martial classes get this benefit, and barbarians would be much less effective without it.

 I do think that barbarians could stand to receive an upgrade to Extra Attack down the line.
 The fighter eventually gains four attacks per action, and I don’t think it would be insane for the barbarian to eventually have three.
-After all, the two classes are very similar in their goals and abilities.

 That being said, with your rage and the abilities that are soon to come, this really will turn you into a top damage dealer for your party.